-A common FTP error of 425 may be returned when running a deployment using FTP.
+A common FTP data connection error of 425 or 426 may be returned when running a deployment using FTP.

 Most standard FTP connections use port 21, but they will use another port (or range of ports) for data transfer.